 Cook the beans: Simmer the beans partially covered for about 50 - 60 minutes until tender, but still firm and intact.
 Alternatively, steam the beans in a pressure cooker for 15 - 20 minutes.
 Drain the cooking water.

 Lay a clean kitchen towel on the sheet pan.
 Spread the drained soybeans on the pan and allow to cool.
 Spreading them out on the towel will allow any excess moisture to dissipate.

 NOTE: Keeping the tempeh too moist as it cultures is the most common reason for spoilage, so make sure that the beans are dry to the touch before continuing.

 Add vinegar and starter: Once the beans are cool, Place the beans in a dry, clean bowl.
 Add the vinegar and mix well.
-The acid from the vinegar helps to prevent the growth of unwanted bacteria.)
+(The acid from the vinegar helps to prevent the growth of unwanted bacteria.)
 Sprinkle the tempeh starter culture over the beans and mix well to evenly distribute the starter throughout the beans.

-Check at 12 hours: The fermentation will cause the beans to generate their own heat and you may want to lower the Proofer temperature after 12 hours.
+Check after the first 12 hours: The fermentation will cause the beans to generate their own heat and you may want to lower the Proofer temperature after the first 12 hours.
 Use a thermometer to check the actual tempeh temperature to be sure.The tempeh should stay in the 85 °F - 90 °F range.